Counseling, Therapy, and Psychology: What's the Difference?

 Counselors

 The National Counselor Examination (NCE) is a 200-item multiple-choice examination that must be completed within 255 minutes.
-The passing score varies slightly by year, based on the difficulty.
+The passing score varies slightly by year, based on difficulty.
 Your state may instead require the National Clinical Mental Health Counseling Examination (NCMHCE), a set of 10 counseling simulations you must complete within three hours, plus an additional 15 minutes of administration time.
 Both exams cost $275.

 Therapists